 Immigrant Scholarship Hustle is an intensive scholarship application program for immigrant students in Arizona.
 Over four sessions, immigrant students will learn to become self-sufficient scholars by developing writing skills and receiving mentorship, financial literacy, and community support to achieve their educational goals.

 The program is sponsored in part by Scholarships A-Z, which supports education for all students regardless of immigration status.

-Many companies offer tuition reimbursement to all of their employees.
+Many companies offer tuition assistance and/or reimbursement to all of their employees including those with DACA status.
 See below for examples.
 For eligibility requirements, follow up with the employer.

 - Arizona Federal Credit